The Navy's Oldest Attack Submarine Goes Out On Top After Circumnavigating The Globe

 Then, in July, Olympia made another scheduled port call at Naval Support Activity Souda Bay in Greece in the Eastern Mediterranean, where official pictures show she took on Mk 48 torpedoes.
 Again, however, personnel set up scaffolding around the sail, though it's not clear what work they may have performed in this case.
 If workers had installed mission-related equipment in Gibraltar, they may have removed it in Souda Bay if it was no longer necessary.

-After conducting operations in the Mediterranean, Olympia moved out into the Atlantic and eventually made her way to the Panama Canal.
-From there, it was into the Eastern Pacific and back home to Pearl Harbor.
+After conducting operations in the Mediterranean, Olympia moved into the Red Sea via the Suez and into the Indian Ocean, before eventually making her way back home to Pearl Harbor via the Western Pacific.